 - Our products are very simple to install and everyone can use them without any difficulty.

-LivePure Hydrogen Generator produces a high concentration of hydrogen ions to eliminate free radicals from our body and improve our health.
+LivePure Hydrogen Generator produces a high concentration of Molecular Hydrogen to eliminate free radicals from our body and to improve our health.

 Free shipping or local store pick up available.